List of Altair: A Record of Battles characters: Four Sultanates

 Balaban is the 34-year-old third generation Sultan of the Mızrak stratocracy, inheriting the title from his father, Yıldırım Usman, after he died 12 years ago during the first war with Balt-Rhein.
-After his father's death, Balaban blames Türkiye for making Mızrak go to war and vows to make Mızrak independent from Türkiye.
-When Balt-Rhein promises to help Mızrak become independent, Balaban conspires with them to incite Türkiye into a civil war.
+After his father's death, Balaban blames Turkey for making Mızrak go to war and vows to make Mızrak independent from Turkey.
+When Balt-Rhein promises to help Mızrak become independent, Balaban conspires with them to incite Turkey into a civil war.
 Balaban possesses a sharp mind and charismatic presence, making Mızrak more prosperous than his father's reign and is an efficient leader.
 However, his short-tempered, prideful, and brutal personality makes him underestimate his foes and causes people to be fearful of him.
 Balaban is willing to use his family members to achieve his goals and kill them if they got in his way, despite sharing a good relationship with them in the past.
 Balaban and his younger brother, Beyazit, were very close, but their relationship ends tragically when Balaban becomes blinded by his own ambitions, forcing Beyazit to kill him to stop the civil war.
-Balaban is strongly hinted to be homosexual and enjoys surrounding himself with beautiful men, even offering Mahmut a place in his Yeñiçeri.
-Balaban owns a tame tiger named Al-Sakal, who is cared for by Beyazit after his death and later dies beside his younger brother during Lelederik's invasion of Türkiye.
+Balaban is strongly hinted to be homosexual and enjoys surrounding himself with beautiful men, even offering Mahmut a place in his Yeniçeri.
+Balaban owns a tame tiger named Al-Sakal, who is cared for by Beyazit after his death and later dies beside his younger brother during Lelederik's invasion of Turkey.